Fruits, Vegetables, and Nuts

-The Demonstration Garden on the west side of our building is home to a variety of vegetables, herbs, and some fruit.
+The Demonstration Garden on the west side of our building (shown above) is home to a variety of vegetables, herbs, and some fruit.
 Our raised beds are made from a variety of materials.
 We also have an accessible gardening area that demonstrates techniques and garden bed options.
 The garden is also home to our composting area.
 Stop by any time to learn about what we are growing and our techniques.

 The Demo Garden Blog

 The Demo Garden Blog follows the work that our Master Gardeners do in our Demonstration Garden growing vegetables and herbs.
 You can enjoy a virtual visit when you cannot make it here for a live visit!
-The most recent post is below.
+Click the link for the most recent post.

 When is the last chance of frost in the spring?
 When is the first chance of frost in the fall?